saint-angels/saint-angels.github.io/_essays/running_log.md

 ## Day 25  30.03.2022

 Moved in a new hostel, on the asian side of Istanbul.
+Met a French carpenter with a full moustache and multiple golden rings in his ears.
+At the evening we got drunk on Rakı and ate local fish.
+Expensive meal, but maybe carefree hours are worth it.